The Doug Gottlieb Show: ESPN Radio

+Jon Stashower was the SportsCenter anchor for the show in the 8 pm-11 pm slot until 2008, when he was moved to the afternoon spot allowing anchors Marc Kestecher and Neil Jackson to split the time between 8 pm-11 pm.
+He rejoined the show on February 2, 2009 when it was moved to its earlier slot.

+CBS Sports Radio

 On July 31, 2012 it was announced that Gottlieb had signed with CBS and would no longer be appearing on ESPN.
 His last show on ESPN was July 30, and his first with CBS was January 2, 2013.

-Gottlieb joined Fox Sports 1 and Fox Sports Radio on March 22, 2017.
+While at CBS, the show was simulcasted on both CBS Sports Radio and CBS Sports Network.
 His last show at CBS Sports Radio was on April 14, 2017.